pshchelo/stackdev/conf/MULTINODE.md

 are:

 0. Deploy the controller node first.
-1. In the local.conf, set the `SERVICE_HOST` to address of the controller node, where the compute can access rmq, mysql and other services.
+1. In the local.conf of the compute node, set the `SERVICE_HOST` to address of the controller node, where the compute can access rmq, mysql and other services.
    This is most probably the IP or hostname you see in the public endpoints of the keystone catalog when accessing it from the controller node.
 2. Setup mutual SSH access.
 Controller and compute must be able to ssh to each